Our gracious host, Rochelle, at Friday Fictioneers

 ON THE ROCKS

 Ancient Greek temples dotted the hillside of Agrigento.
 “Aren’t they magnificent, Camilla?”
-I tried engaging my wife of seventeen years in conversation.
+I tried engaging my wife of twelve years in conversation.

 Camilla always wanted to visit Sicily; now we were finally here but our vacation had been marred by the news of the death of Eunice, her closest friend since college.
 Actually, Camilla had been depressed ever since Eunice’s cancer was diagnosed two years earlier.
 She became morbidly preoccupied with illness and death and every little pain sent her running to the doctor.
 She had become lethargic and morose.
 The whole situation was tedious; I thought a holiday abroad would lighten both our moods.